Battle of Mosul (2016–2017): November 2016: Entering East Mosul, reaching Tal Afar

 On 1 November, the operation to enter Mosul city began at dawn.
-The allied forces began their assault in Mosul's eastern Karama district, with artillery, tank and machine-gun fire on ISIL positions as they prepared the larger push into the city.
+Iraq’s elite counter-terrorism forces (ISOF) began their assault in Mosul's eastern Karama district, with artillery, tank and machine-gun fire on ISIL positions as they prepared the larger push into the city.
 Airstrikes by the U.S.-led coalition targeted ISIL positions, and ISIL started tire fires to reduce visibility.
 Heavy fighting occurred in the Gogjali district, at the gate of the entrance to eastern Mosul, where ISIL militants used car bombs and sniper fire to try to halt the advance.
 The Golden Division entered Mosul's city limits that afternoon, engaging in street fights with ISIL militants.
 Shortly afterward, the Iraqi Army announced that they had captured Mosul's state television building on the city's left bank.
 The Gogjali district was reported to be under Iraqi government control by the evening, while the Iraqi Army's 9th Division and 3rd Brigade had entered the neighborhood of Judaydat al-Mufti on the left bank.
 The Iraqi war media office stated that Iraqi government forces suffered no casualties during the assault.
 Meanwhile, Iraqi government forces captured two villages on the northern front.

 On 2 November, ISOF continued fighting the remaining ISIL fighters in the eastern section of Gogjali, though Iraqi troops were forced to hold their positions in eastern Mosul, as poor weather conditions were limiting visibility for drones and aircraft, preventing them from advancing.
 Meanwhile, eight militants were killed in Mosul by Iraqi forces.
 On the same day, the PMU announced that it had captured 115 square kilometres that day after fierce fighting with ISIL, including six villages, and had surrounded three ISIL-held villages.
 They also claimed that they had reached a highway to the southwest of Mosul and had cut the first supply line to Mosul from Raqqa.
 In the southern front, the Iraqi Army launched an offensive in the morning to recapture Hamam al-Alil and engaged in heavy fighting with ISIL, while the Iraqi Federal Police captured two villages in the south.